“The I-9 Survival Guide: Staying Compliant in a Complicated World”

 Key Objectives

 Recognize the core requirements for accurate and compliant Form I-9 completion, including timelines, documentation, and retention rules.
-Identify common errors and pitfalls that increase audit and penalty risks—and learn practical ways to prevent th
+Identify common errors and pitfalls that increase audit and penalty risks—and learn practical ways to prevent them.
+Apply best practices for everyday compliance (including E-Verify use, re-verification, and remote verification) that balance legal requirements with HR efficiency.

 Sheila Moss